hphelion/documentation/moonshot/prepare.faqs.md

   * Model once - provision anywhere
   * Workload aware provisioning

-> HP Cloud OS provides the foundation for the HP Cloud common architecture enabling enterprise customers to accelerate hybrid delivery &amp; accelerate business outcomes.
+> HP Cloud OS for Moonshot provides the foundation for the HP Cloud common architecture enabling enterprise customers to accelerate hybrid delivery &amp; accelerate business outcomes.

-## How is HP Cloud OS integrated into the HP Cloud portfolio?
+## How is HP Cloud OS for Moonshot integrated into the HP Cloud portfolio?

-HP Cloud OS is already powering or compatible with several existing HP cloud solutions, delivering on our commitment to a common architecture across the HP Cloud portfolio with HP Cloud OS as a foundational technology component embedded in our existing cloud solutions and new innovative offerings.
+HP Cloud OS for Moonshot is already powering or compatible with several existing HP cloud solutions, delivering on our commitment to a common architecture across the HP Cloud portfolio with HP Cloud OS for Moonshot as a foundational technology component embedded in our existing cloud solutions and new innovative offerings.
 This technology provides the foundation for the common cloud architecture across private, public, and managed cloud delivery models.

 * CloudSystem currently embeds OpenStack technology, offering customers greater choice in deployment options for their cloud workloads by enabling KVM resource pools.
 The next generation of CloudSystem software was built on Cloud OS technology (coming in 2014).
 * HP Cloud OS for Moonshot is available now, to simplify the provisioning and management of Moonshot servers for specific cloud workloads, such as dedicated hosting and large-scale websites.